jnwatson/py-lmdb/docs/index.rst

     This database contains 3,761,848 records, and none of the records had their value spilled (``overflow_pages``).

-    By default, record keys are limited to 511 bytes in length, however this can be adjusted by rebuilding the library.
+    By default record keys are limited to 511 bytes in length, however this can be adjusted by rebuilding the library.